melissabreynolds/personalsite/cv.md

 Co-organizer and Chair, Vernacular Knowledge and Learned Tradition in Early Modern England: Movement, Practice, Reception, History of Science Society; Atlanta, GA, November 3–6, 2016

 ### Selected Conference Presentations
+“Between Politics and Piracy: Trading Metals, Minerals, and Exotic Materia Medica in Early Modern Europe,” Renaissance Society of America Annual Meeting

+Invited presenter, "Generation as Metaphor: Bodies, Environment, and the Individual in Late Medieval and Early Modern European Medicine," History of Science Society Annual Meeting; New Orleans, LA, November 15, 2025

-“A Protestant Philosophy?
-Medicine, the Body, and the Environment in Sixteenth-Century English and German Thought,” Renaissance Society of America Annual Meeting
+Invited presenter, “A Protestant Philosophy?
+Medicine, the Body, and the Environment in Sixteenth-Century English and German Thought,” Renaissance Society of America Annual Meeting; Boston, MA, March 20, 2025

-Roundtable participant, Roundtable participant, “In and Out of Context: The Varieties of Contextual Reading in Early Modern Europe,” Renaissance Society of America Annual Meeting
+Invited participant, Roundtable on “In and Out of Context: The Varieties of Contextual Reading in Early Modern Europe,” Renaissance Society of America Annual Meeting; Boston, MA, March 21, 2025

-Roundtable participant, “Collaborative Futures: Tools for Collaboration from the Making and Knowing Project,” History of Science Society Annual Meeting; Merida, Mexico, November 9, 2024
+Invited participant, Roundtable on “Collaborative Futures: Tools for Collaboration from the Making and Knowing Project,” History of Science Society Annual Meeting; Merida, Mexico, November 9, 2024

-“Henry Dyngley’s Digital Library: How a New Open-Access Platform is Enabling the Digital Reconstruction of a Sixteenth-Century Manuscript Collection,” International Congress on Medieval Studies, May 9–11, 2024
+“Henry Dyngley’s Digital Library: How a New Open-Access Platform is Enabling the Digital Reconstruction of a Sixteenth-Century Manuscript Collection,” International Congress on Medieval Studies (virtual), May 9–11, 2024

-Participant, roundtable on "Resources Landscapes in the Early Modern World," Renaissance Society of America Annual Meeting; Chicago, IL, March 21, 2024
+Invited participant, Roundtable on "Resources Landscapes in the Early Modern World," Renaissance Society of America Annual Meeting; Chicago, IL, March 21, 2024

 “Print and the ‘Englishing’ of Medical Knowledge,” Renaissance Society of America Annual Meeting; Chicago, IL, March 22, 2024